Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

 The Reward: The 2020 NFL Offensive Rookie of the Year sure looks like one of the most talented QBs in the NFL, like one that could end up overtaking Patrick Mahomes as the top young guy.

 And he has a good enough supporting cast to make a deep playoff run in the next few years.

-The Risk: Like Joe Burrow, the risk is that Herbert has already out kicked his coverage in terms of card value vs. actual winning and on-field performance.
+Like Joe Burrow, the risk is that Herbert has already out kicked his coverage in terms of card value vs. actual winning and on-field performance.